NeotericDev/La.Log-V_Ver/README.md

 # Log-V_Ver
-A desktop utility application for viewing/monitoring the log files.
+An open source desktop utility application for viewing/monitoring the log files.

 As a developer, we all know how difficult to go through the good-old-log-files and to get out the required/essential information out of it.